enasequence/read_docs/retrieval/programmatic-access/advanced-search.rst

 - **host_body_site** - the site in the host organism where the sample was collected
 - **host_tax_id** - the taxon ID for the host - this is the best way to accurately narrow down the host species sampled.
+- **country** - the country where the sample was collected

 The tax ID for `Bos Taurus <https://www.ebi.ac.uk/ena/browser/view/Taxon:9913>`_ is 9913.
-- **country** - the country where the sample was collected

-When we put these together as a query we get:
+So, when we put these together as a query we get:

 .. code-block:: bash